nikigre/Lyrics-finder/README.md

 # Lyrics-finder
-This is a example og Lyrics finder with genius.com and SMSsenderAPI.
+This is a example of Lyrics finder with genius.com and SMSsenderAPI.